Braves vs. Nationals Player Props Betting Odds

-Ronald Acuna Jr. and Lane Thomas are among the players with prop bets on the table when the Atlanta Braves and the Washington Nationals play at Truist Park on Saturday (at 4:10 PM ET).
+Bookmakers have listed player props for Ronald Acuna Jr., Lane Thomas and others when the Atlanta Braves host the Washington Nationals at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!